thesofproject/sof-docs/getting_started/intel_debug/introduction.rst

 On Baytrail/Cherrytrail and Braswell, the BIOS can enable two modes:

-* HDAudio-based solution (similar to Broadwell)
+* HDAudio-based solution (similar to Broadwell).

 * LPE HDMI Audio.
 This mode is used by the majority of tablets and low-cost devices.
 It provides functionality similar to HDaudio, but with a different interface.
-This mode is enabled in Linux via the ``CONFIG_HDMI_LPE_AUDIO option``.
+This mode is enabled in Linux via the ``CONFIG_HDMI_LPE_AUDIO`` option.

 The DSP cannot control any of these interfaces because SOF does not support HDMI/DP on those devices.

-On all of these `legacy` platforms, HDMI support is exposed in Linux as a separate card.
+On all of these legacy platforms, HDMI support is exposed in Linux as a separate card.

 PCI devices (introduced after 2016)